FaisalTamanoJr/public-class-notes/content/Lessons/GELITPH - Armor.md

 > came on the heels of a huge blow.
 Ronnie’s straight male lover, whom he’d
 > supported through college, had left to marry a girl he’d gotten pregnant.

 We can observe three important things in this quote: Ronnie lost his items, assistant, and salon; Ronnie lost his male lover to a woman.
-The former sheds light on Ronnie’s resilience for being able to persevere even after losing his source of income, while the latter depicts a symbol of gender violence—where it seems like homosexuality was rejected and looked down on for a heterosexual relationship.
+The former sheds light on Ronnie’s resilience for being able to persevere even after losing his source of income, while the latter depicts a symbol of toxic masculinity—where it seems like homosexuality was rejected and looked down on for a heterosexual relationship.
 Nevertheless, Ronnie was still able to survive through his resourcefulness, as seen in this quote

 > Ronnie had to close down the salon and move to a boarding house
 > in a compound used mainly as an automobile workshop.
 To pay rent, he